 Germany has so many hiking trails, it’s no wonder some of them often get forgotten by travelers.
 One of these off-the-beaten-track trails is Neckarsteig.
 Note that this hike requires a decent level of stamina but even if you’re not fit, the cities in the region are connected through several rail lines that pass alongside the Neckar River.
 The trail starts in Heidelberg and ends 130 kilometers into the eastern part of the country.
 Just like the Rheinsteig, Neckarsteig has more stages that begin in a river town and incline into the woods.

-Neckarsteig hides some of the best-hidden gems in the country but it also overlaps with the Castle Road and allows you to see some of the most stunning castles in the country without making any detours.
+Neckarsteig hides some of the best-hidden gems in Germany but it also overlaps with the Castle Road and allows you to see some of the most stunning castles in the country without making any detours.
 However, thousands of tourists from around the world visit Castle Road so don’t be surprised if this part of the trail is a bit overcrowded.

 Muenster is famous for being Germany’s cycling capital.
-The small town of 250,000 residents is a home to 500,000 bicycles!
+The small town of 250,000 residents is home to 500,000 bicycles!
 It’s the only city I’ve seen where history meets youthful charm.
 History because the city managed to preserve its authentic appearance throughout the years and youthful charm because one-fifth of the population are college students.
 That’s why you will find a lot more English speakers here.
 Many travelers aren’t aware that this small town even exists but a large majority of the people that visited claim that this is the best place to live in Germany.

 Garmisch and Partenkirchen were actually two separate cities that were united during Hitler’s rule for the winter Olympics of 1936.
 That’s why today, Garmisch-Partenkirchen is a city with a dual identity.
 In the western part, you’ll find the trendy and urban part (former Garmisch).
 In the eastern part, on the other hand, you will find the traditional yodeling, slap-dancing, Bavarian charm.

 Blaubeuren and Blautopf

 Even the turquoise, crystal-clear, 21-meter deep pool located in the center of the city didn’t help change this.
 The spring has such a stunning color because it’s basically a limestone funnel.
 So, if you were to dive you would discover 15 kilometers of underground caves leading to Blau River.
 This amazing stretch of underwater caves is still not completely explored and unfortunately, only professionals are allowed in.
-Next is one of my favorites.

 Landsberg am Lech

 Landsberg was once an important stop on the Roman trade route Claudia Augusta, attracting a lot of merchants and travelers.
 The town survived all the medieval wars and the plague and kept its authentic look.
-It also hosted the prison where Hitler was detained in 1923.
+The city is also home to the prison where Hitler was detained in 1923.
 This is where he started writing one of the most read books of all time, Mein Kampf.
 That’s why a few years down the line, it became one of the most important cities during Hitler’s rule.

-Nördlingen was first mentioned in the 9th century, which makes it one of the oldest cities in Germany.
-The history of the town is certainly impressive but it’s not the most impressive thing about Nördlingen.
+Nordlingen was first mentioned in the 9th century, which makes it one of the oldest cities in Germany.
+The history of the town is certainly impressive but it’s not the most impressive thing about Nordlingen.
 Not even close!
 That title would have to go to the city wall.
-The wall that was built at one of the world’s largest craters!
-When looking from above, you’ll notice that the wall surrounds Nördlingen in what appears to be a perfect circle.
+The wall was built at one of the world’s largest craters!
+When looking from above, you’ll notice that the wall surrounds Nordlingen in what appears to be a perfect circle.